mosip/performance-test-scripts/registration/registrationprocessor/README.md

 * The token created will be saved to a file in the bin folder of JMeter which will be used further by our test script for execution.

-* Once all the prerequisites are taken care we will jump to the test script where our actual execution will take place for all the Regproc api's.
+* Once all the prerequisites are taken care we will jump to the test script where our actual execution will take place for all the Regproc API's.
 The script is [Regproc_Test_script.jmx](https://github.com/mosip/mosip-performance-tests-mt/blob/1.1.5/registration/registrationprocessor/scripts/Regproc_Test_Script.jmx).

-* In the test script we have total 4 thread groups where only for GET Packet Status api we have both preparation & execution thread groups.
+* In the test script we have total 4 thread groups where only for GET Packet Status API we have both preparation & execution thread groups.

-* The Regrpoc module api's which we are targetting in this test script are - Sync Registration Packet Details api, Upload Registration Packet api & GET Packet Status api.
+* The Regrpoc module API's which we are targetting in this test script are - Sync Registration Packet Details API, Upload Registration Packet API & GET Packet Status API.

-* For both Sync Registration Packet Details api & Upload Registration Packet api we are reading the encrypted data & packet path from a file which is created through the [RegProcessorpacketGenUtil](https://github.com/mosip/mosip-performance-tests-mt/tree/1.1.5/utilities/regprocessorpacketgenutil) .
+* For both Sync Registration Packet Details API & Upload Registration Packet API we are reading the encrypted data & packet path from a file which is created through the [RegProcessorpacketGenUtil](https://github.com/mosip/mosip-performance-tests-mt/tree/1.1.5/utilities/regprocessorpacketgenutil) .

-* For GET Packet status api we are first creating the request body based on the number of RID's we want to search at once in the preparation group & store it in a file which gets further used by the execution group for the execution of the test.
+* For GET Packet status API we are first creating the request body based on the number of RID's we want to search at once in the preparation group & store it in a file which gets further used by the execution group for the execution of the test.

 * We have a test element named 'User Defined Variables' in both the helper & test scripts where the server IP, server port, protocol, clientId, secretKey, appId & packetStatusReqBodyRidCount (creating the packet status request body based on the number of RID's we want to search at once) all these are parameterized & can be changed based on our requirements which will further reflect in the entire script.